homeservicewhiz/homeservicewhiz/src/pages/index.md

   - type: cta_section
     title: Schedule Consultation or Call for a quick estimate
     content: >
-      Call our team of home improvement specialists right away or schedule a consultation.
+      They call it home remodeling we, evolution.
+Call our team of home improvement specialists right away or schedule a consultation at your preffered time.

-      ##### 888-987-0000
     actions:
       - type: action
         label: Call Now